Common name: | Wilding conifers |

 Wilding Pine Network is an advocacy and advisory group comprised of organisations and individuals involved in wilding conifer/ wilding pine management and research.
 The Wilding Pine Network advises the National Wilding Conifer Control Programme, led by Biosecurity New Zealand/ MPI, on good practice and engagement with communities.
 They additionally provide advice and support to iwi, community groups, trusts, and anyone who needs help.

-Preventing the spread of wilding conifers is one of the most important actions landowners can take to protect our region’s unique landscapes, primary industry, tourism, and the economy from the impact of wilding conifers.
+Preventing the spread of wilding conifers is one of the most important actions landowners and occupiers can take to protect Otago’s unique landscapes, primary industry, tourism, and the economy from the impact of wilding conifers.